pysaurav/nyfolio/content/product/ai-act-eu.md

 - The AI Act is softer in terms of penalties for **startups and SMEs** and looks to promote innovation.
 - Since most of the applications in banking institutions like credit scoring are labeled as high-risk systems, we can expect to see **slower adoption** in those domains.

+Reference for this post and official EU AI Act can be found here: [The AI Act Explorer](https://artificialintelligenceact.eu/ai-act-explorer/)

 <br>
 <br>